 Roll of Honour board

-Every half term, faculties will nominate a student from each year group for the Roll of Honour board, to recognise that they have consistently worked hard to improve their learning and completed work to a high standard.
+Every term, faculties will nominate a student from each year group for the Roll of Honour board, to recognise that they have consistently worked hard to improve their learning and completed work to a high standard.
 These students‘ names and photos will be displayed on the Roll of Honour Board within the faculty.
 Each faculty‘s highest performing student overall will also receive a prize in assembly.

 School Colours reward students for involvement in extra-curricular and community activities.
 Each term, faculties will nominate students who have attended all practices or rehearsals or have represented the school in competitions or performances.
 Colours will take the form of a badge that should be worn on the lapel of the school blazer.